 A robust, healthy buffer can further provide a variety of other benefits and landscaping bio-diversity.
 Nuisance levels of geese infestation are less likely to occur in waters surrounded by wide, thick buffer zones.
 This is because the geese are fearful of predators lurking in the vegetation and this trepidation deters them.
 A diverse buffer zone full of a wide variety of native plants can also help encourage a healthy population of native pollinators, songbirds, butterflies, and other desirable wildlife.
 Another added bonus is that a wall of vegetation can form a great blockade to windblown garbage that would otherwise end up polluting the waterbody.
 The cherry on top is that a well-designed buffer adds beauty to your aquatic ecosystem and enhances the view and overall aesthetics of your lake or pond.

-What are the most important characteristics to consider when designing a high-functioning vegetative buffer?
+What are the most important characteristics to consider when establishing a vegetative buffer?

 To settle out the soil particles, the primary consideration of a buffer is width and at least 3-5 feet is recommended.
 The buffer zone needs to be able to slow down the soil so that it can infiltrate or percolate into the upland areas or bank, as opposed to running directly into the pond.
 If geese deterrence is also an objective, then plant density and height is encouraged to close any large gaps or pathways to the pond.
 Furthermore, plant species should be considered for long-term sustainability and bio-diversity.
 Choose a variety of native plants, keeping in mind aspects like flower color, wildlife value, growing conditions, and survivability for your specific region.
 In areas where only a small buffer can be created, the focus should be more on an abundance of native grasses and keep out invasive trees, vines, and nuisance broadleaf weeds through regular maintenance.